get10101/itchysats/FAQ.md

 Q: Where is the wallet tab?
 I can't find the wallet!
 A: The wallet tab can be found after clicking the hamburger menu in the top left corner of the app.

+Q: How can I back up my ItchySats wallet?
+A: On Umbrel the wallet is derived from the Umbrel app-seed, so you don't need to backup anything in addition.
+Binary and docker containers users should backup the `taker_seed` file that is used to derive the wallet.

 ## Contact us

 In case none of the above questions match the problem you're having, please feel free to reach out to us via one of the following channels: